On the complexity of unique quantum witnesses and quantum approximate counting: Introduction

-We expect our protocol to work for families of random quantum Hamiltonians such as random spin systems~\cite{erdHos2014phase} or the SYK model~\cite{sachdev1993gapless,kitaev2015simpleI,kitaev2015simpleII,hastings2022optimizing}.
+We expect our unique verification protocol to work for families of random quantum Hamiltonians such as random spin systems~\cite{erdHos2014phase} or the SYK model~\cite{sachdev1993gapless,kitaev2015simpleI,kitaev2015simpleII,hastings2022optimizing}.
+If random quantum Hamiltonians satisfy a sufficiently strong variant of ETH, our result implies that the average-case is considerably easier than the worst-case, under the assumption $\UQMA$ and $\QMA$ are not equivalent.
 Indeed, randomized versions of $\NP$-hard problems such as optimizing the Sherrington-Kirkpatrick model~\cite{sherrington1975solvable} have been proven to be average-case easy~\cite{montanari2021optimization}.
-If random quantum Hamiltonians satisfy a sufficiently strong variant of ETH, our result implies that the average-case is considerably easier than the worst-case, under $\UQMA \neq \QMA$.